Which of these reflects the impact of the Going Concern Assumption on financial statements?

 Prepare for the SACE Stage 2 Accounting Exam.
 Test your knowledge with flashcards and multiple choice questions, with hints and explanations for each question.
 Get ready to excel!

-The Going Concern Assumption is fundamental in accounting, as it presumes that a business will continue to operate for the foreseeable future.
-This assumption affects the way financial statements are prepared and interpreted.
+The Going Concern Assumption is a fundamental principle in accounting that assumes a business will continue to operate for the foreseeable future, enabling it to carry out its obligations and commitments.
+This assumption has a significant impact on financial statements, particularly in how future cash flows are projected and reported.

 Subscribe